Ayelet Giladi: Career

-Ayelet is also the author of Sexual Harassment – No Children's Play, a book that focuses on identifying early childhood sexual harassment, understanding and coping with it, and the prevention of the phenomenon in the educational system and community.
+She is also the author of Sexual Harassment – No Children's Play, a book that focuses on identifying early childhood sexual harassment, understanding and coping with it, and the prevention of the phenomenon in the educational system and community.
 This book sheds light on the intricacies surrounding children's sexual harassment, its prevention, and the societal approach towards the matter.

-Dr. Giladi has been invited to speak on her field of expertise in various educational institutions and corporate venues all across the globe.
-She speaks about identifying, preventing and raising awareness about children's sexual harassment in a series of exciting lectures, seminars and workshops, under the hashtag #metoochildren.
+Giladi has been invited to speak on her field of expertise in various educational institutions and corporate venues across the globe.
+She speaks about identifying, preventing and raising awareness about children's sexual harassment in a series of lectures, seminars and workshops, under the hashtag #metoochildren.

+In recent years, Giladi has expanded her work into arts management and cultural diplomacy.
+She currently serves as the Chairwoman of The Jerusalem Ballet.
+In this role, she explores the intersection of social sciences and the arts.
+In 2025, she facilitated an international collaboration between The Jerusalem Ballet and Florida Atlantic University, including a student exchange program and the company's American debut.